 Abstracts

-In research writing, there are different formats for abstract writing.
-The information below is therefore of a general kind; students will need to check with their supervisors if their department has specific guidelines for abstract writing.
+The information below is of a general kind.
+In research writing, there are different formats for abstract writing; journals, for instance, have stylesheets with information about word counts for abstracts, and students will need to check with their supervisors if their department has specific guidelines for abstract writing.

 Types of abstract